mofasass/widget-core-library/tutorials/2 - Development.md

  - package.json

   NPM configuration file.
-This file lists metadata about the project as well as all external dependencies it uses
+This file lists metadata about the project as well as all external dependencies (kambi-widget-core-library, kambi-widget-build-tools, kambi-widget-components and others) it uses.
+This file needs to be modified to update the dependencies versions

  - dist